Vonage/vonage-node-sdk/README.md

   * `index`
   * `size`

-For more details on what the above options mean, refer to the Nexmo API  [documentation](https://developer.nexmo.com/api/developer/numbers#list-owned-numbers)
+For more details about these options, refer to the [Numbers API reference](https://developer.nexmo.com/api/numbers#getOwnedNumbers)

 Example: